-The Bank is Canada's international bank and a leading financial services provider in North America, Latin America, the Caribbean and Central America, and Asia-Pacific.
-We are dedicated to helping our 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking and capital markets.
+Scotiabank is a leading bank in Canada and a leading financial services provider in the Americas.
+We help our customers, their families and their communities achieve success through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.

-The Bank's three business operating segments are: Canadian Banking, International Banking and Global Banking and Markets.
+For the year ended October 31, 2019, the Bank's three business operating segments are: Canadian Banking, International Banking and Global Banking and Markets.
+Effective November 1, 2019, Global Wealth Management will become a fourth business segment.

-Canadian Banking provides a full suite of financial advice and banking solutions, supported by an excellent customer experience, to over 10 million Retail, Small Business, Commercial Banking, and Wealth Management customers.
-It serves these customers through its network of 963 branches and more than 3,600 automated banking machines ("ABMs"), as well as internet, mobile and telephone banking and specialized sales teams.
+Canadian Banking provides a full suite of financial advice and banking solutions, supported by an excellent customer experience, to over 11 million Retail, Small Business, and Commercial Banking customers.
+It serves these customers through its network of approximately 950 branches and more than 3,650 automated banking machines ("ABMs"), and internet, mobile, telephone banking, and specialized sales teams.
+Canadian Banking also provides an alternative self-directed banking solution to over 2 million Tangerine Bank customers.